yaronn/wopr/README.md

 If you experience firewall issues replace tty.zone with ec2-23-21-64-152.compute-1.amazonaws.com.

+**Note:** The online viewer is just a reference implementation.
+Do not send any secret data to it.
+You can create your own [online viewer](https://github.com/yaronn/wopr/tree/master/server) and secure it.

 **Option 2: POST it from external url**

 Save the report content in some url (e.g. gist) and then: